Nursing Admission Requirements

 - All requirements must be completed and a program application form must be submitted to the Admissions Office before February 1 for the fall semester at the Middletown Campus and October 1 for the spring semester at the Newburgh Campus.

-- Department Specific Requirements: Attendance at a pre-admission orientation.
+- Department Specific Requirements: Completion of an online pre-admission orientation.
 At this orientation, students will receive and sign off on information pertaining to health forms, program standards, mandatory CPR certification, and criminal record & drug screening policies.
 All students must submit to a criminal background check and urine drug screening.

 - Applicants of the Nursing program will be required to take the Test of Essential Academic Skills (TEAS) and receive a score in the proficient range.
 Visit the Testing Center for more information.

 - An additional diagnostic Arithmetic Assessment Test will be administered during the first week of classes.